MicrosoftDocs/quantum-docs-pr/articles/resources/contributing/style-guide.md

 We suggest:

-- Do not name point operations as "main."
+- Do not name entry point operations as "main."
 - Name entry point operations as ordinary operations.

 # [Examples](#tab/examples)